neilgupta/Gmail-Message-Length-Checker/README.markdown

 Gmail Message Length Checker
 ============================

-A Safari extension that displays how long your email will take to read. **Download the extension from (http://metamorphium.com/downloads/gmailmessagelengthchecker.safariextz).**
+A Safari extension that displays how long your email will take to read in Gmail. **Download the extension from http://metamorphium.com/downloads/gmailmessagelengthchecker.safariextz.**

-It calculates reading time based on the word count of your email divided by the average reading speed of 250 words per minute.
+The extension calculates reading time based on the word count of your email divided by the average reading speed of 250 words per minute.
+[Read more about calculating reading time](http://www.leancrew.com/all-this/2011/06/reading-time-in-textmate/).
 If your email will take more than 30 seconds to read, the time is highlighted in red to remind you to try shortening the email.

-See (http://www.leancrew.com/all-this/2011/06/reading-time-in-textmate/) for more about how reading time was calculated.

 MIT License
 Copyright (c) 2011 Neil Gupta